MingyuJ666/The-Impact-of-Reasoning-Step-Length-on-Large-Language-Models/README.md

 @article{jin2024impact,
-  title={The Impact of Reasoning Step Length on Large Language Models}, author={Jin, Mingyu and Yu, Qinkai and Zhao, Haiyan and Hua, Wenyue and Meng, Yanda and Zhang, Yongfeng and Du, Mengnan and others}, journal={ACL}, year={2024}
-}

-@article{jin2024impact,
   title={The Impact of Reasoning Step Length on Large Language Models}, author={Jin, Mingyu and Yu, Qinkai and Zhao, Haiyan and Hua, Wenyue and Meng, Yanda and Zhang, Yongfeng and Du, Mengnan and others}, journal={arXiv preprint arXiv:2401.04925}, year={2024}
 }